 Pesto Variations

-Low oil: Replace some or all of the oil with water until the pesto reaches the desired consistency.
+• Light Pesto: Replace some of the oil with water until you reach your preferred consistency.

 RECIPES THAT USE PESTO